Federated Stochastic Approximation under Markov Noise and Heterogeneity: Applications in Reinforcement Learning: Single agent Reinforcement Learning

 \subsection{Temporal Difference Learning}

-An intermediate goal in RL is to estimate the value function (either $(V^\pi(s))_{s\in\mathcal{S}}$ or $\bv^\pi$) corresponding to a particular policy $\pi$ using data collected from the environment.
-This task is denoted as \textit{policy evaluation} and one of the commonly-used approaches to accomplish this is \textit{Temporal Difference (TD)-learning} \cite{sutton1988learning}.
+An intermediate goal in RL is to estimate the value function (either $(V^\pi(s))_{s \in\mathcal{S}}$ or $\bv^\pi$) corresponding to a particular policy $\pi$ using data collected from the environment.
+This task is denoted as \textit{policy evaluation} and one of the commonly used approaches to accomplish this is TD-learning \cite{sutton1988learning}.
 TD-learning is an iterative algorithm where the elements of a $d$ (or $|\mathcal{S}|$, in the tabular setting) dimensional vector is updated until it converges to $\bv^\pi$ (or $V^\pi$).
 This evaluated value function can be employed in different RL algorithms such as actor-critic \cite{konda_tsitsiklis_actor_critic}.
-In the on-policy function approximation setting, the update of the $n$-step TD-learning is as follows